snehith369/snehith369/README.md

 **Software Engineer** — Backend Systems · Cloud Infrastructure · Applied AI

 I build secure, high-throughput backend systems and the cloud infrastructure that keeps them running.
-Currently at **Citigroup** in Dallas, TX, working on enterprise-scale financial platforms where correctness, security, and observability are non-negotiable.
+Currently at Bank Of Oklahoma in Tulsa, OK, working on enterprise-scale financial platforms where correctness, security, and observability are non-negotiable.

 ---